 Your creative and tonal values can make the creative process, whether designing a logo or printing banners, much simpler as you will always have guidance to follow and standards to uphold.
 This should connect with and flow out of your vision as a church.
 An example of HTB’s creative and tonal values may be found below.

 It will help reinforce your church’s character and your community will be aware of exactly what to expect.

 Don’t try to mimic the look of other churches

 Try and carve out your own distinctive identity.
 Use others, like HTB, as inspiration but try not to copy them.
-Your congregation and community are likely looking for something more original and authentic, that aligns with how feel about themselves and the area they live in.
+Your congregation and community are likely looking for something more original and authentic, that aligns with how they feel about themselves and the area they live in.

-Always consider your branding when communicating with your community and congregation.
+Always consider your branding when communicating with your community and congregation

 The old way of stamping your logo on everything just isn’t enough anymore